If you feel like your paycheck disappears every month, you are not the only one.

 Most people try to keep track of their money in their head.

-Your brain simply wasn’t designed to keep track of dozens of spending decisions every week.
+Your brain was never meant to keep track of dozens of spending choices every week.

-And when you rely on memory instead of numbers, it’s easy to feel like your paycheck disappears.
+And when you rely on memory instead of real numbers, it’s easy to feel like your paycheck just disappears.

 Here’s the habit that changes everything: